 Lisa B. Nelson

 Lisa B. Nelson, MD, is Director of Medical Education at Kripalu.
 She holds a medical degree from the University of Massachusetts in Worcester and completed her residency in family medicine at Boston Medical Center.
-A longtime advocate for community wellness, Lisa is a practicing physician in Pittsfield, Massachusetts, and serves as medical director of the Nutrition Center, a nonprofit organization whose mission is to inspire a healthy relationship with food through counseling, nutrition, and culinary education.
+A longtime advocate for community wellness, Lisa is a practicing physician in Pittsfield, Massachusetts, and serves as medical director of the Nutrition Center.
+She is coauthor with Annie B. Kay of Yoga & Diabetes, published by the ADA.

 Why Sugar Isn't So Sweet